-The systematic recording and semi-annual control of occupational safety and protection as well as non-medical health services, including the collection of data on injured employees or fatalities and the number of hours worked

-- An annual overview of the schedule for on-site inspections and reports - An annual, recorded overview from the occupational safety committee on outstanding issues related to health and safety - An analysis of the results and measures implemented for improvement and correction
+- The systematic recording and semi-annual control of occupational safety and protection as well as non-medical health services, including the collection of data on injured employees or fatalities and the number of hours worked - An annual overview of the schedule for on-site inspections and reports - An annual, recorded overview from the occupational safety committee on outstanding issues related to health and safety - An analysis of the results and measures implemented for improvement and correction

 Occupational safety management includes experts like occupational physicians, specialists for occupational safety and employee representatives in line with national requirements.
 Safety-related supervision is assigned to a specialist who evaluates, among others, potential dangers and carries out safety inspections.
 Written instructions anchor occupational safety throughout the company and ensure compliance with high safety standards.
 The Intranet is used to inform all employees of the fire protection guideline, emergency/alarm plans, evacuation and fire extinguishers.
 Legal regulations which require posting are displayed at heavily frequented locations.
 The UBM works agreement requires all employees to comply with applicable legal regulations, in particular the Austrian Labour Protection Act.
+The Work Safety guidelines were implemented in 2024 to increase the safety and health of all employees, contractors and visitors to UBM's construction sites and offices.

 The success of these activities is reflected in the number of work accidents, which has been extremely low for many years.
-There were no reportable work accidents and no accidents with fatal or serious injuries in 2023.
+There were no reportable work accidents and no accidents with fatal or serious injuries in 2024.
 Moreover, no workrelated illnesses were recorded.

 In addition to strict safety standards, UBM places high priority on employee health.
-The related measures include, among others, ergonomic workplaces and individual use of the in-house fitness rooms.
-Outdoor athletes can join the "UBM Express" and take part in various running events or play beach volleyball and paddle tennis with their colleagues.
+The related measures include, among others, ergonomic workplaces, training for the prevention and management of back problems, and individual use of the in-house fitness rooms.
+Outdoor athletes can join the "UBM Express" and take part in various running events or play beach volleyball with their colleagues.
 This not only helps to improve health but also strengthens team spirit.
 An occupational physician and an office for psychological health and conflict resolution are available to employees at UBM's Vienna office.
 GRI 2-23, 2-25, 403-1, 403-2, 403-3, 403-4, 403-5, 403-6, 403-7, 403-8, 403-9, 403-10